zaun/entity-sprite-engine/docs/inputstate.md

 ## Metamethods

 - `tostring(InputState)` → returns a string representation of the input state, including mouse position and currently held keys.
-- Garbage collection (`__gc`) → if Lua owns the input object, memory is freed automatically.

 **Notes:**
 - The `tostring` metamethod provides a human-readable representation for debugging
-- The `__gc` metamethod ensures proper cleanup when Lua garbage collection occurs
-- Memory ownership is determined by the `__is_lua_owned` flag in the proxy table
-- InputState objects are typically C-owned by the engine, so `__gc` usually doesn't free memory
-- The string format includes memory address, mouse position, scroll deltas, and visual representation of held keys
+- The string format includes mouse position, scroll deltas, and visual representation of held keys

 ---